Boss (rapper): Life and career

-Laws was born in Detroit to Joe Laws, an autoworker, and Lillie, who took her master's degree in education and was a teacher at junior high and middle schools, formerly a teacher of business education at Lewis College of Business, Detroit.
+Laws was born in Detroit to Joe Laws, an accountant, and Lillie, who took her master's degree in education and was a teacher at junior high and middle schools, formerly a teacher of business education at Lewis College of Business, Detroit.
 Her parents were both church deacons.
 She had two elder sisters.
 Laws relocated to Los Angeles after graduating high school, accompanied by her DJ Irene 'Dee' Moore.
 She was spotted by DJ Quik who stuck her on a track with AMG.
 Russell Simmons liked the track and promptly signed her to Def Jam West.
 Her debut album Born Gangstaz was released in 1993, and the singles, "Deeper" and "Recipe for a Hoe", hit number one on the Billboard Hot Rap Tracks chart.
 On the track "Progress Of Elimination", Bo$$'s line "Yes sir master, no sir master- I'll work faster" is an homage to the rapper who influenced her style, Detroit's Derek "Chef Word" Washington.
 It was a frequent Chef Word bar.